 In other reviews that I read, some people said the pillow fell flat throughout the night and others commented that the cooling relief was only temporary.
 I didn’t have that experience myself but I wanted to note it because it popped up a few times when I was reading other reviews.

 So based on my experience, I think this pillow is best suited for people who prefer the slow response and contouring feel of memory foam, want a firmer and supportive pillow and maybe even have a larger frame so they can put more weight on the pillow and find a good fit for all sleep positions.

 The Tempur-Cloud Dual Breeze Cooling is one of the heaviest, least responsive, but best cooling pillows I’ve had a chance to review.
 Based on my experience, here is the type of person I think it could be the best fit for.

 - People who love memory foam and want to slowly sink into their pillow

 - People who sleep hot but love the feel of foam or memory foam

-- People with larger frames – more pressure on the pillow allows you to sink further in
+- People with larger frames – more pressure on the pillow allows the head to sink further in

 - People who tend to sleep on their sides